 He, she, or it - had a long, asymmetrical face that was small and sharply structured, with high cheekbones and large oval eyes that gave her an impression of an ethereal, otherworldly presence.
-The nose especially, was short, squat and half-formed.
-Where Debora had a figure that was athletic and full figured, but this creature was anorexic and hollow-cheeked.
-Debora’s enchanted earthen robes resized slowly, tightening until it encompassed her new form.
+The nose especially was short, squat and half-formed.
+Where Debora had a figure that was athletic and full-figured, this creature was anorexic and hollow-cheeked.
+Debora's enchanted earthen robes resized slowly, tightening until it encompassed her new form.

 "My mother calls me the Faceless one," Faceless replied without a particular inflexion to her tone.
 There was no gender that Gwen could discern, not that the circumstances could have compelled her to ask such a trivial question.
 For the moment, that Faceless had been Debora, and thus was a girl, should suffice.

 "Your mother?"
 Gwen inquired, though she had an inkling as to whom the creature's progenitor may be.

 "Indeed."
 Faceless smiled weakly, revealing broken, twisted teeth that were filthy and yellowing.
 "My mother had just taken my father's life."

 "That's… impossible," Gwen mouthed, her mind in such shock that she had even ceased struggling.
 "Henry said Elizabeth had a miscarriage."

 "So she did," Faceless affirmed.
 Her grey pupils were two disks of milky cataracts.
 "When you traffic in the element of consumption, your body no longer becomes capable of bearing life."